ai4er-cdt/WildfireDistribution/README.md

 To download Sentinel-2 and MODIS data on the JASMIN HPC, **run the download_data.py script in the src/data_loading folder.**

-Data to be downloaded:
+### 3.3 - Data to Download

  - MODIS Burned area product for years 2000-2020.
 This method will pull from Jasmin storage, and unzip files to location specified in modis output variable.

- - 3 bands of Sentinel 2 data: B3, B8 and B11, rolled up to monthly level and normalised to within 0-1.
+ - Three bands of Sentinel 2 data: B3, B8 and B11, rolled up to monthly level and normalised to within 0-1.
 This method will download years 2017-2020.
 Each band downloads to seperate file.
 The Polesia region is split into 87 tiles to enable download.

-Requirements:
+## 4.0 - Requirements
  - Create environment using the data_envs.yml file

  - Authenticate Earth enginge account in this environemnt - https://developers.google.com/earth-engine/guides/python_install

 -  This script is designed to be run on JASMIN HPC - the Sentinel portion will work locally but the MODIS unzip will not.
 Modis data can also be accessed freely via the CEDA archive._

-## 4.0 - Requirements
-- Python 3.9+

 ## Getting started/installation